PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Tree/Binary Trees.md

 1) The maximum number of nodes at level 'l' of a binary tree is 2^l.
    For root, l = 0, number of nodes = 2^0 = 1

 2) The Maximum number of nodes in a binary tree of height 'h' is 2^h.
-   The Maximum number of total nodes in a binary tree of height 'h' is 2^(h+1) -1.
+(Perfect Binary Tree) The Maximum number of total nodes in a binary tree of height 'h' is 2^(h+1) -1.
+(Perfect Binary Tree)
  ```

  ![image](https://user-images.githubusercontent.com/59710234/156149791-6d839008-6f2a-482b-95c4-e1ef1a70e9df.png)